 The beginning of 2012 found me sorting through our house for a garage sale.
 I took a deep breath and opened that closet and went through all the wonderful hats, jewelry and clothes that were stored there.
 I decided to open an Etsy shop.
 If I wasn’t going to wear any of it I wanted all these beautiful things to have good homes.
 What was the point in owning it if not to wear it?

-To share my passion for vintage style I started writing this blog, MadgesHatbox.com, in April, 2012 .
+To share my passion for vintage style I started my blog, www.madgeshatbox.com, in April, 2012 .
 Then, a passing remark by my aunt opened up a whole new chapter – a journey of discovery to connect the dots in the story of my grandmother, Ora Madge Beals Meredith.
-A young woman who traveled alone from Kansas to Scooba Mississippi in 1917 to open a hat shop.
-You can read the story of that journey here.
+A young woman who found some backers and traveled alone from Kansas to Scooba Mississippi in 1917 and opened a hat shop.
+You can read the story of my journey here.